 When you combine multiple teeth on two arches and a jaw joint with a considerable range of motion, it is easy to see how these elements can fail to align properly.
 In fact, it is a wonder that they work correctly for most people – allowing them to talk, eat, and breathe without giving it a second thought.

 There are many causes of malocclusion – some originating with the teeth and some originating with the jaw.
 Misshapen teeth, extracted teeth, impacted teeth, crowded teeth, and widely spaced teeth can affect the bite.
 Injury to the jaw can also cause malocclusion as well as improperly fitting restorations and other dental appliances.

 Children with a normal bite can develop bite issues with prolonged pacifier use, thumb sucking or bottle drinking.
-In rarer cases, oral tumors can move a bite out of alignment.
+In rarer cases, oral tumours can move a bite out of alignment.